Components Layouts

 See plans

-This comes with the Petal Framework private hex package.
+This comes with Petal Pro.
 Purchase a membership to get access to this package.
 It can be used with any Phoenix project.
 Post-expiration, you'll retain access but won't be eligible for updates from newer versions.

 Our sidebar layout should suit most of your needs to get up and running quickly.
 We’ve tried hard to make it work out of the box, but also be customizable.